MediaArea/MediaAreaXml/DataDictionary.md

 MediaTraceXML will document values of elemental contents such as text strings, short binary values, numbers, and dates.
 For container elements that contain binary data (such as the audiovisual payload of a media file, for example), MediaTrace will document only the size, and no the contents of the payload itself.

-MediaTrace XML is not intended to fully categorize and sumamrize the significant properties of a digital file, but instead focuses on comprehensively documenting the file structure as a whole, with consideration to the depth possible by MediaInfoLib's file parsers.
+MediaTrace XML is not intended to fully categorize and summarize the significant properties of a digital file, but instead focuses on comprehensively documenting the file structure as a whole, with consideration to the depth possible by MediaInfoLib's file parsers.

 ### Additional Resources